alex-pricope/simulator-challenge/README.md

 * I did not want to force the SimulationService to be async just to use the async-await pattern
   * This could be done with `await Task.Run(() => RunMatchSimulation(teamA, teamB))` inside the service
   * This could be done later if needed
+* Does not support more than 4 teams (odd number / less than 4) - to do this it would had make the simulation service more complex